beherasan/RScripts/README.md

-# RSPDA
+# RScripts
-RSPDA (Repository of Scripts for Proteomics Data Analysis) is a collection of scripts in various programming language (mostly R and PERL) for the analysis of proteomics data.
+RScripts is a collection of scripts developed in R for the analysis of proteomics data or data visualization

-This contains scripts for Calculation of P-value and fold change of protein abundance across two conditions and create a volcano plot using the same
+Please acknowledge this link if you are using the scripts from this repository.

+Contact beheras40@gmail.com if you want to develop a R script for any analysis or Plot.